kaclaborn/SeaIceReporting/README.md

+# Sea Ice Reporting

-# sesync_workshop
+# July 2022

-#Sea Ice Stories

-#July 2021

-#team members Abby, Sam, Masha, Kitrea

-#This project seeks to analyze how sea ice-related anomalous events are reflected in newspaper narratives, and for how long.
+This project seeks to analyze how sea ice is discussed and framed in Alaskan news reporting (specifically looking within the Alaska Dispatch News).
+It utilizes a corpus-based approach to identify collocations, co-occurrences, LDA topic models, and relevant derived metrics from these analyses.

+For more information on this project, please contact kelly.claborn@asu.edu.